One part Modigliani and other parts Chagall and pittura metafisica, underscores the work of Spanish artist Didier Lourenço.

 Lourenço was born in Premià de Mar, Barcelona in 1968.

-At the age of 19, he began working in his father’s lithography atelier, where he learned the trade of lithography.
+At the age of 19, he began working in his father’s studio, where he learned the art of lithography.

-This exposure quickly sparked the interest of galleries who would present his original work.
-Didier traveled around the world to his solo exhibits in New York, Seattle, Los Angeles, Hong Kong, Puerto Rico, New Orleans, Nashville, South Africa Las Vegas, Miami, Singapore, among others.
+This exposure quickly sparked the interest of galleries around world, with Lourenço’s work appearing in solo exhibits in New York, Seattle, Los Angeles, Hong Kong, Puerto Rico, New Orleans, Nashville, South Africa Las Vegas, Miami, Singapore, among others.